Sustainable CT Equity Coaches

-Elizabeth spend the last 5 years living in Los Angles working to improve disparities related to kindergarten readiness, and currently works at the Consultation Center at Yale, where she explores health disparities related to asthma, cancer, among others.
+Elizabeth spent the last 5 years living in Los Angles working to improve disparities related to kindergarten readiness.
 Originally from Canada, Elizabeth, attended Wilfrid Laurier University, completing her Masters in Community Psychology.
 This field that considers the conditions and systems which give rise to pervasive inequities, and experiences of oppression and marginalization.
 Elizabeth has used this approach in her consulting, evaluation and community development work in her 10 years since graduating.

 Elizabeth belongs to White People for Black Lives an anti-racist collective, is on the Board for Create Now, an organization that empowers youth living in poverty through arts education and mentoring, and is a writing mentor for Pen America, a program that pairs writers that are incarcerated with mentors.